Aymeric Laporte: Return to Athletic Bilbao

 In the summer of 2025, Laporte's former club Athletic Bilbao (short of defenders with the doping suspension of Yeray Alvarez and a long-term injury to understudy Unai Egiluz) were reported as having agreed personal terms for a return to Spain, with Al-Nassr signing Iñigo Martínez as a replacement in an echo of the events of 2018 – Martínez was included in the squad for the 2025 Saudi Super Cup while Laporte did not travel to Hong Kong for the tournament.
-However, complications over the nature of the transaction (Laporte was said to be negotiating a release from the final year of his contract which was not well received by the Al-Nassr hierarchy) caused the process to be delayed from the Saudi end; no deal was concluded prior to the closure of the Spanish transfer window on 1 September and FIFA initially declined to grant an exceptional International Transfer Certificate.
-On 11 September, it was confirmed that the ITC had been granted on appeal and Laporte rejoined Athletic for €1.7 million on a three-year contract.
+However, complications over the nature of the transaction (Laporte was said to be negotiating a release from the final year of his contract and also declined offers with higher transfer fees from other interested parties due to his desire to return to his first club and his wife's hometown, which was not well received by the Al-Nassr hierarchy) caused the process to be delayed from the Saudi end; no deal was concluded prior to the closure of the Spanish transfer window on 1 September and FIFA initially declined to grant an exceptional International Transfer Certificate.
+On 11 September, it was confirmed that the ITC had been granted on appeal and Laporte rejoined Athletic on a three-year contract for a reported €10 million fee.